10 Downing Street: A "vast, awkward house": 1735–1902

 Walpole lived in Number 10 until 1742.
 Although he had accepted it on behalf of future First Lords of the Treasury, it would be 21 years before any of his successors chose to live there; the five who followed Walpole preferred their own homes.
 This was the pattern until the beginning of the 20th century.
 Of the 31 First Lords from 1735 to 1902, only 16 (including Walpole) lived in Number 10.

-One reason many First Lords chose not to live in Number 10 was that most owned London town houses superior in size and quality.
+One reason many First Lords chose not to live in Number 10 was that most of them owned London town houses that were superior in size and quality.
 To them, Number 10 was unimpressive.
 Their possession of the house, albeit temporary, was a perquisite they could bestow as a political reward.
 Most lent it to the Chancellor of the Exchequer, others to lesser officials or to friends and relatives.

-Another reason for its unpopularity was that Number 10 was a hazardous place in which to live.
-Prone to sinking because it was built on soft soil and a shallow foundation, floors buckled and walls and chimneys cracked.
+Another reason for its unpopularity was that Number 10 was a hazardous place in which to live; it was prone to sinking because it was built on soft soil and a shallow foundation, and its floors buckled and walls and chimneys cracked.
 It became unsafe and frequently required repairs.
 In 1766, for example, Charles Townshend, Chancellor of the Exchequer, pointed out that the house was in a dilapidated condition.
 His architect's letter to the Treasury stated: "...we have caused the House in Downing Street belonging to the Treasury to be surveyed, & find the Walls of the old part of the said House next the street to be much decayed, the Floors & Chimneys much sunk from the level".
 Townshend ordered extensive repairs, which were still incomplete eight years later.
-A note from Lord North to the Office of Works, dated September 1774, asks that the work on the front of the house, "which was begun by a Warrant from the Treasury dated 9 August 1766", should be finished.
-(See Kent's Treasury and No. 10, Downing Street, circa 1754.)
+A note from Lord North to the Office of Works, dated September 1774, asks for the work on the front of the house, "which was begun by a Warrant from the Treasury dated 9 August 1766", to be finished.